Fable7122/RPG-template/README.md

     - [ ] - Rework battle end

     - [ ] - Rework dialogue mid-fight

+- [ ] - Completely revamp how enemy moves work:

+    - [ ] - Make new moves unique to enemies

+    - [ ] - Update enemy data file to store what moves they can use

+    - [ ] - Swap out enemy code to use new moves

+    - [ ] - Rework some existing moves to work with enemies

+    - [ ] - Use non-random logic to determine which move to use when

+- [ ] - Add on the fly changing of enemy stats at the start of combat based on the player's stats

 - [ ] - Rework leveling (add additional benefits)